Renewal, the first theme to be taken up for In the

 2019).
 She was awarded the inaugural White Review Poet’s Prize. www.lucy-mercer.com Jamie Shovlin is interested in exploring the tension between truth and fiction.
 His painstakingly researched and executed works frequently challenge the viewer to question or re-think their understanding of reality, merging inherently flawed systems, pseudo-scientific exactitude and doubtful philosophical propositions with the seemingly objective experience of the archive.

-Act 2.
+Act Two.
 Sam Buchan-Watts with Tom Rees Sam Buchan-Watts is

 the author of Faber